RealTreasury/business-case-builder/docs/TEST_DASHBOARD_FLOW.md

 The **Set Company** button uses the company name input and applies it to all tests.
 Begin with **Run All Tests** to validate the entire flow—the selected company name is passed to every test for accurate coverage.
 Individual tools can be used afterward if deeper inspection is needed.

+The **Connectivity Tests & Status** panel groups the first three checks and replaces the old Data Health page:

 1. **OpenAI connectivity** — verifies API key configuration.
 2. **Portal integration** — checks the content portal connection.
 3. **RAG health** — ensures the retrieval index is available.